Low Akkermansia? 7 Signs Your Gut Barrier May Be Failing and What May Help Support It

 Research suggests that Akkermansia muciniphila plays a key role in maintaining this barrier.

-By interacting with the mucin layer and stimulating mucus renewal, Akkermansia muciniphila helps support the structural stability of the intestinal lining.
+By interacting with the mucin layer and supporting mucus renewal, Akkermansia muciniphila is being studied for its role in gut barrier and intestinal lining health.

-Mechanistic research has shown that interactions between Akkermansia muciniphila and the intestinal epithelium can influence gut barrier function and metabolic regulation.⁴
+Mechanistic research has shown that interactions between Akkermansia muciniphila and the intestinal epithelium can influence gut barrier function and metabolic regulation.

 Akkermansia muciniphila and Metabolic Health